Shpota/github-activity-generator/README.md

 the remote repository and pushes the changes.

 ## Going incognito
-None wants anybody to know that they are cheating.
+No one wants anybody to know that they are cheating.
 That is why the best option is making the generated repository private.
 It is free on GitHub.
 You only need to set up your account
 [to show private contributions](https://help.github.com/en/articles/publicizing-or-hiding-your-private-contributions-on-your-profile).